thefinn93/signal-weechat/README.md

 ## Installing

-3. Install this script: `cp signal.py ~/.weechat/python/signal.py`
+1. Install this script: `cp signal.py ~/.weechat/python/signal.py`
-5. Load it in weechat: `/python load signal.py`
+2. Load it in weechat: `/python load signal.py`
+3. Either link to an existing device: `/signal link` or register a new account: `/signal register +12024561414`

 ## Use